-When requesting homework, please email your child's teacher or leave a message on the attendance line when you call to report your student will be absent.
-This gives our teachers until the end of the day to prepare assignments.
+Homework may be requested when a child is out more than two days.
+When requesting homework, please email your child's teacher or call the main office in the morning.
 Homework assignments may be picked up in the school office at the end of the day.
-Our office closes at 4:15 p.m.
+Our office closes at 3:30 p.m.

-Materials Left at School
+Materials Left At School

 Students are encouraged to organize necessary tools for home study prior to leaving school.
 However, we understand that from time to time, even the most diligent student may forget a book or assignment.
 In an effort to teach responsibility and tighten building security, children will not be permitted to re-enter the building after dismissal unless accompanied by an adult.
-The office closes at 4:15 and students will no longer have access to the building.
+Access to the building after the office closes at 3:30 p.m. is limited.